cecmls/cecmls/README.md

-✨  There is no present like the time.
+✨ There is no present like the time. ✨

+Software Engineer
+- .NET VB.NET/C# since 2002
+- MS SQL Server, PostgreSQL, SQLite, dBase III/dbf, ISAM databases
+- JavaScript &amp; MS JScript
+- C, C++, Pascal, Modula-2
+- x86 Assembly, 6502 Assembly
+- QBasic, AppleSoft Basic

 <!---
 cecmls/cecmls is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.